 A systematic review was carried out, including PubMed, Google Scholar, and EBSCO using the following terms in different combinations: management of necrotizing enterocolitis, necrotizing enterocolitis, importance of mother milk.
 We included all full texts [randomized controlled trials, observational, and experimental studies].

-The authors extracted the data (Figure 1), and then the author's names, year and region of publication, the study type, period of study, and the result were reported (Table 1).
+The authors extracted the data (as shown in figure 1), and then the author's names, year and region of publication, the study type, period of study, and the result were reported (Table 1).